 The process was by no means perfect and Cozio remains a work in progress.
 We invite your comments and assistance – if you see something missing from Cozio that you think should be included, please let us know and help us keep the information correct and complete.
 We welcome your comments and participation in this project.

 Going forward Cozio has many plans for expansion.
 The one I am most looking forward to is the Cozio Carteggio project, which is being curated by my colleague and former editor of The Strad magazine, Naomi Sadler.
 Every week the Carteggio will post a new feature, interview or article.
 We’ve asked many of the leading experts of the business to contribute.
 You can expect future articles from Carlo Chiesa, John Dilworth, Pierre Guillaume, Philip Kass, Peter Oxley, Carla Shapreau, Ariane Todes and more.
-To receive this content by email every Tuesday, we invite you to subscribe to the Carteggio here.
+To receive this content by email each week, we invite you to subscribe to the Carteggio Newsletter.

 One last thing: the modern era has brought many advances to the field of expertise – digital photography, databases, dendrochronology, CT scans and ultraviolet analysis for example – but the process of expertise remains a human undertaking that needs careful training, a lifetime of study and cautious judgement.
 We are excited that Cozio can support that process and, with careful curation, can expand our collective knowledge and help build new standards of expertise.